First Published on November 16, 2017

-- Among the various areas to stay in Lucknow, I recommend Gomtinagar.
+Among the various areas to stay in Lucknow, I recommend Gomtinagar.
 You will get plenty of hotels for every possible budget in this area.
 Also, the location is quite central to this city with enough of public transport available.
-Consider booking through this link that will help me earn a commission with no extra costs to you.
+There are options of hotels near Bara Imambara in Lucknow as well.

 - You will need to remove your shoes once inside the Bara Imambara.
-Temple socks are available at a cost.
+Temple socks are available for a small price.

 - Steer clear of the low parapets in the Bara Imambara for your own safety.

 - If you are claustrophobic, please let your guide know in advance for the labyrinth can trigger the same for you.

 - There are restrooms, drinking water facilities and a small cafe within the premises.